aforward9600/pokemonpalette/README.md

   - Fixed daycare man capitalization
   - Clarified "chem" to mean grade in chemistry
   - Fixed capitalization in safari zone entrance
+  - PC has a text prompt to tell you if its full after depositing

 - Adjustments to moves
   - Stat-down moves no longer have a 25% miss chance in AI matches